No Stress (Irama and Rkomi album)

-No Stress is a collaborative studio album by Italian singer Irama and rapper Rkomi, released by Atlantic Records and Island Records on 7 July 2023.
+No Stress is a collaborative studio album by Italian singer-songwriter Irama and rapper Rkomi, released on 7 July 2023 by Atlantic and Island.

 Composition

 The record project is the artists' first released together, following Rkomi's solo projects Taxi Driver and Irama's Il giorno in cui ho smesso di pensare.
 The album features the collaboration of numerous songwriters and producers, including Takagi & Ketra, Shablo, Guè and Ernia.
 In an interview with Rolling Stone Italia, Irama talked about the creative process behind the project and the meaning of the album:

 "We were coming from a time when things were going well, our respective records were going well, we were happy with the results not only in terms of numbers, but also of the perception by people.
 This, as often happens, had created expectations and tension, and we wanted to exorcise them by naming the album No Stress.
 The album photographs a moment we lived together in Los Angeles, where we found ourselves.
 The writing also happened naturally because of the sharing of travel, homes and musicians made No Stress come to life before there was already the idea of working on a record together."

 In the same interview, Rkomi explained the album artwork and the decision of the title:

 "No Stress is a way to remind me to stay calm and to experience this project with tranquility, also because it was born very light, fast and with an international approach. [...]
 We wanted to represent the title and we wanted to convey the feeling of claustrophobia that we felt.
 And so, we are inside this car with beautiful girls inside.
 It's the other side of the coin, it explains how much we like this stress.
 We make fun of it, we downplay it."on a record together."